staxmanade/StatLight/README.md

    Debug build   ----- execute the build-Debug.bat file and you can check out the
                        artifacts placed in .\src\build...

-Couple things to note during a build.
+Build NOTE:
-   1. The unit/integration tests throw up quite a few assertion dialogs, and message boxes (Don't close them yourself, unless it hangs for more than 15 seconds).
+      The unit/integration tests throw up quite a few assertion dialogs, and message boxes (Don't close them yourself, unless it hangs for more than 15 seconds).
 (They _should_ close automatically during the build, however sometimes the integration tests leave one behind.
 If it does you can close it and everything should be fine.)